 Del Lee Oveson, 45, of the Stanley Basin, Idaho, returned home unexpectedly to his Heavenly Father on September 3, 2019.
 He was born on Easter Sunday, April 14, 1974 in Provo, UT to Dave Lee and Margaret Oveson of Castle Dale, Utah.

-To send flowers in memory of Del Lee Oveson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Del Lee Oveson, please visit our Heartfelt Sympathies Store.

 He was raised in Castle Dale, UT with his four siblings.
 In his youth he participated in rodeo, 4H, and boy scouts.
 The family later moved to Idaho and he graduated from Valley High School in Hazelton, ID in 1992 where he enjoyed playing football, basketball, running track, and his technical classes.
 He competed in speech and debate and was involved in student government.
 He graduated from the College of Southern Idaho in the field of agriculture.

 Del married Margaret Harvie of Challis, ID on Oct.
 2, 1999.
 They have two children, Kylee Mae and Logan Dave.
 They were sealed in the Idaho Falls Temple on Feb.
 15, 2001.
 They made their home at BusterBack Ranch in the Stanley Basin.